Spatial anti-aliasing: Simplest approach to anti-aliasing

 This method is generally best suited for simple graphics, such as basic lines or curves, and applications that would otherwise have to convert absolute coordinates to pixel-constrained coordinates, such as 3D graphics.
 It is a fairly fast function, but it is relatively low-quality, and gets slower as the complexity of the shape increases.
 For purposes requiring very high-quality graphics or very complex vector shapes, this will probably not be the best approach.

-Note: The draw_pixel routine above cannot blindly set the colour value to the percent calculated.
+Note: The plot_antialiased_point routine above cannot blindly set the colour value to the percent calculated.
 It must add the new value to the existing value at that location up to a maximum of 1.
 Otherwise, the brightness of each pixel will be equal to the darkest value calculated in time for that location which produces a very bad result.
 For example, if one point sets a brightness level of 0.90 for a given pixel and another point calculated later barely touches that pixel and has a brightness of 0.05, the final value set for that pixel should be 0.95, not 0.05.

 For more sophisticated shapes, the algorithm may be generalized as rendering the shape to a pixel grid with higher resolution than the target display surface (usually a multiple that is a power of 2 to reduce distortion), then using bicubic interpolation to determine the average intensity of each real pixel on the display surface.